kene111/ALI/README.md

 ### Adaptive Learning Intelligence (A.L.I):

 Adaptive Learning Intelligence( A. L. I) is a security software that works as a continous user authenticator.
-It works as the second phase for laptop/desktop authentication, the first been the passcode authentication phase.
-A.L.I authenticates users based on soft biometrics (behaviourial metrics) such as keystroke dynamics, mouse dynamics, and desktop - application use.
-The learning algorithms (AutoEncoder(s)) are trained on the data generated and put together to detect anomalies when users are interacting with the device.
+It works as the second phase for laptop/desktop authentication, the first being the passcode authentication phase.
+A.L.I authenticates users based on soft biometrics (behaviourial metrics) such as keystroke dynamics, mouse dynamics, and desktop application usage.
+The learning algorithms (AutoEncoder(s)) are trained on the preprocessed data generated and put together to detect anomalies when users are interacting with the device.

 ### Simple User Interface